-How to hide most visited sites in Chrome’s New Tab page
+How can I hide the most visited sites in Chrome’s New Tab?

 - Select More Tools and click Clear browsing data to open the window shown directly below.

 - Select the Advanced tab on that window.

 - Click the All-time option in the Time range drop-down menu.

 - Select the Browsing history, Download history, Cookies, and other site data, and Cached images and files checkboxes.

 3. Add the Remove Most Visited Pages Extension to Chrome

 Another option is to remove most visited page shortcuts with the Remove Most Visited Pages shortcuts extension.

 That extension actually redirects the New Tab page to the Google homepage, which is almost exactly the same as the default New Tab page.